Garfield Re-2 board members try to remove mask mandates

 “If 25% of our staff don’t feel safe at work, then what the heck are we going to do?” he said.

 This mechanism has since triggered major contention among contingents of disgruntled district voters and parents opposing mask mandates and most COVID-19 protocols.
-In Fall 2021, some parents submitted a cease-and-desist letter, ordering the district to remove its mask mandate.
+In fall 2021, some parents submitted a cease-and-desist letter, ordering the district to remove its mask mandate.

-On Wednesday, parents argued the mandate has continued to exacerbate mental health issues amongst their children, while teachers continue to leave the district due to their opposition to COVID-19 protocols.
+At the Jan.
+12 school board meeting, parents argued the mandate has continued to exacerbate mental health issues among their children, while teachers continue to leave the district due to their opposition to COVID-19 protocols.

-Fellow parent Michelle Williams said her daughter recently began scratching and punching herself due to COVID-19-related stress.

 “We just have to take our kids out of masks,” she said.
 “The mental health issues are astronomical.”